-22. At the hearing of the appeal, neither the appellant nor the respondent shall, without the permission of the Court and upon such terms, if any, as the Court shall think just, argue any ground of appeal or cross-appeal other than those stated in the memorandum of appeal or the notice of cross-appeal.
+22. At the hearing of the appeal, neither the appellant nor the respondent shall, without the permission of the Chief Justice or an additional judge and upon such terms, if any, as the Chief Justice or an additional judge shall think just, argue any ground of appeal or cross-appeal other than those stated in the memorandum of appeal or the notice of cross-appeal.